n8thantran/speakerz/README.md

 - Adjust volume with the slider
 - Skip button to play the next song

+## Architecture

+The application has been refactored into a modular structure with the following components:

+- `main.py` - Application entry point and initialization
+- `config.py` - Configuration and global state management
+- `audio.py` - Audio device utilities and filename handling
+- `youtube.py` - YouTube search and download functionality
+- `player.py` - Music playback and queue management
+- `discord_bot.py` - Discord bot integration and commands
+- `ui.py` - Pygame user interface and event handling

+For detailed architecture information, see `ARCHITECTURE.md`.

 ## How It Works

 The application runs both the Pygame interface and Discord bot simultaneously using threading.
 Commands from Discord are reflected in the local player and vice versa.
+The modular design allows for easy maintenance and future enhancements.